DahyannAraya/CDS_Warm_up/CDS_Warm_Up/README.md

 To recreate the project environment, follow these steps:

-1. **Ensure

-## Environment Setup

-To ensure consistency and reproducibility across different setups, we provide a Conda environment file, `climada_env_cds.yml`, that specifies all the dependencies needed to run the exercises and analyses presented in this project.

-### Using the Provided Environment File

-To recreate the project environment, follow these steps:

 - **Ensure Conda is Installed**: Make sure you have Conda installed on your system.
 You can download Miniconda or Anaconda from their respective websites.

 - **Download the Environment File**: The `climada_env_cds.yml` file is available in the root directory of this project.
 Download this file to your local machine.